VibrantVipin/vipin-resume/README.md

 # vipin-resume
-My resume as a npm package
+My resume as a npm package.
+Just done it for fun.